FyroxEngine/rg3d.rs/drafts/2025-02-04-fyrox-game-engine-1.0.0-rc.1.md

 I'm happy to announce that Fyrox 1.0.0-rc.1 was released!
 Fyrox is a modern game engine written in Rust, it helps you to create 2D and 3D games with low effort using native editor; it is like Unity, but in Rust.

 This is an intermediate release intended for beta testing before releasing the stable 1.0.
-The testing includes the engine, the editor, the docs and the book.
-If you find a bug, confusing or incomplete documentation, please file an issue or propose a solution by creating a pull request.

 The list of changes in this release is huge, it is mostly focused on bugfixes and quality-of-life improvements, but there's a new functionality as well.

+If you find a bug, confusing or incomplete documentation, please [file an issue](github.com/FyroxEngine/Fyrox/issues) or propose a solution by [creating a pull request](https://github.com/FyroxEngine/Fyrox/pulls).

 # Rendering